microsoft/playwright/docs/src/api/class-browsercontext.md

 Emitted when new service worker is created in the context.

+## property: BrowserContext._request
+* langs: js
+- type: <[FetchRequest]>

+API testing helper associated with this context.
+Requests made with this API will use context cookies.

 ## async method: BrowserContext.addCookies

 Adds cookies into this browser context.
 All pages within this context will have these cookies installed.
 Cookies can be